Fisch03/monOS/README.md

 <img width="64" align="right" src="https://github.com/Fisch03/monOS/blob/master/img/mono_smile.png" />

 # credits
-please please please contact me if you want your work removed.
+please contact me if you want your work removed. i wasn't able to find decent licensing information for all of these and am using them under the assumption that using for non-profit fan content is fine.
-- [woofycakes](https://x.com/woofycakes) for the mono emotes
+- [woofycakes](https://x.com/woofycakes) for the mono emotes in this file
 - [NOiiRE ❖](https://noiire.carrd.co/) for the [mono cursor](https://x.com/noiireism/status/1736755359308792252)
 - [slavfox](https://github.com/slavfox) for making [Cozette](https://github.com/slavfox/Cozette) (the system font)